 • Rethink your education priorities.
 If you can’t get a cosigner and are having trouble shouldering loans on your loan, you may recalibrate your educational goals and consider different degree programs or institutions that may have a less expensive price tag.
 It can be helpful to talk to people who work in your future career field — they may have thoughts on how you can save money on education or may have tips for alternate paths toward the job you want.

 • Talk with your financial aid office.
 Chances are, your financial aid office has seen similar situations and may have ideas.
-They may also be able to connect you with students who have independently financed their education, so you can bounce ideas off someone who has been there, done that.
+They may also be able to connect you with other funding opportunities, as well as students who have independently financed their education.

 Other Ways to Help Finance Your Education

-You also may consider whether it makes sense to work alongside studying.
+You might also consider working while you’re in school.
 Some students find they can manage a job alongside their studies, while others find that it’s challenging to find a balance.
-There is no “right” way to finance your education.
-Some students may take a year or several years off to save up for school, and then focus full-time on school.
+There is no “right” way to pay for your education.
+Some students may take a year or more off to save up for school, and then focus full-time on school.
 Talking to graduates can help you see different pathways and that there is no “one size fits all” when it comes to financing an education.

 The Takeaway